Ten Hag expects Rashford to stay at Man Utd

 He scored four goals in 25 Premier League appearances and lost his place in the national squad.

-But he started Sunday's Premier League opener which ended in a 2-1 defeat by Brighton.
+"We are talking about one game," said the Dutchman.
+"In pre-season, he did score.
+He was in the right place at the right moment.
+I know and trust he will finish in the future."

-In a turbulent week following the Brighton loss, United have withdrawn from talks with former Stoke and West Ham striker Marko Arnautovic but negotiations are at an advanced stage with Juventus' midfielder Adrien Rabiot.
+In a turbulent week following the Brighton loss, United have withdrawn from talks with former Stoke and West Ham striker Marko Arnautovic but negotiations are at an advanced stage with Juventus midfielder Adrien Rabiot.

 Ten Hag refused to discuss individual targets but is adamant he is on the same page as the club with regard to potential signings.